Boswood History, Family Crest & Coats of Arms

 - Origins Available:

-Where did the English Boswood family come from?
-What is the English Boswood family crest and coat of arms?
-When did the Boswood family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Boswood family history?The roots of the Anglo-Saxon name Boswood come from when the family resided in one of two parishes called Bosworth: Husband's Bosworth; and Market Bosworth, in the county of Leicestershire.
+The roots of the Anglo-Saxon name Boswood come from when the family resided in one of two parishes called Bosworth: Husband's Bosworth; and Market Bosworth, in the county of Leicestershire.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Boswood has been recorded under many different variations, including Bosworth, Bossworth, Bosworthe, Boseworth and others.

-Another 75 words (5 lines of text) are included under the topic Early Boswood Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Boswood Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: Courage availeth.